Orders API

-The Orders API lets you build applications to track and manage the lifecycle of a purchase.
-The API can record purchase items, calculate totals, confirm payments, track an order's progress through fulfillment, and update a catalog inventory.
+The Orders API can record purchase items, calculate totals, confirm payments, track an order's progress through fulfillment, and update a catalog inventory.
 It can also create fulfillment orders and send them to the Square Point of Sale application for fulfillment.

 Important

-If you use the Square Orders API with a non-Square payments provider, Square charges a transaction fee.
-For more information, see Orders API fee structure.
+There is no transaction fee for orders paid using Square payments.
+If you want to use the Square Orders API with a non-Square payments provider, there is a 1% fee per transaction.
+For more information, contact us.

 Link to section